huijing/huijing.github.io/_posts/2019-10-08-conference-season-2019.md

 <img srcset="{{ site.url }}/assets/images/posts/talking-css-2019/queerjs-480.jpg 480w, {{ site.url }}/assets/images/posts/talking-css-2019/queerjs-640.jpg 640w, {{ site.url }}/assets/images/posts/talking-css-2019/queerjs-960.jpg 960w, {{ site.url }}/assets/images/posts/talking-css-2019/queerjs-1280.jpg 1280w" sizes="(max-width: 400px) 100vw, (max-width: 960px) 75vw, 640px" src="{{ site.url }}/assets/images/posts/talking-css-2019/queerjs-640.jpg" alt="Being introduced by Sara Vieira">

-It was one of the very few technical talks I ever gave, and I'm happy I did it albeit semi-sprawled on the podium to hold myself up.
+It was one of the very few non-technical talks I ever gave, and I'm happy I did it albeit semi-sprawled on the podium to hold myself up.
 To the people who happened to hear it and told me nice things after, thank you.
 I wouldn't have been able to give it anywhere else at this point, and so I am grateful.

 So, Fronteers.
 What a stage it was.
 The venue was a legitimate theatre and had a really classy vibe.
 I was especially excited to see [Lea Verou](http://lea.verou.me/), [Chris Lilley](https://svgees.us/) and their adorable baby daughter, Zoe.
 The last time I met them was in Athens in January, when Chris first had issues with his visa.